sanadhis/Nebeng-Web/README.md

 Nebeng - Web Application
 ============================

 Nebeng is vehicle sharing plaform at Universitas Indonesia.
 The project is one of the sub-research of UI's green transportation system.
+To use this application, users have to log in using UI's credentials (username & password) by SSO.

 DIRECTORY STRUCTURE
 -------------------